Algebra is a wonderful thing, if we know how to use it correctly.

-Step 1: Draw a diagram if possible (or you aren't given one)
+Step 1: Draw a diagram to help you if possible (or if you aren't already given one):

-Step 2: Create an expression for the thing you know.
+Step 2: Create an expression for the elements you know.

 8x + 8

-It's worth noting that I haven't made this into an equation.
-This is just because the question asks for an expression.
+It's worth noting that we have not made this into an equation.

-Step 3: Create an equation for the thing you know.
+Step 3: Create an equation for the elements you know.

 8x + 8 = 16

-We can just do this using our basic solving equations rules (do the same to both sides, do the opposite operation)
+We can just do this using our basic equation rules: do the same to both sides, and apply the opposite operation.

 8x + 8 = 16